 Priming wood before painting gives you a better surface for the paint to adhere to, meaning you get a nicer finish that lasts longer.
 It does, however, add an extra step to the job and make it take longer.
 Trust me its almost always worth it!
 To minimize the time you spend on the job, you need to plan properly and account for the drying time of the primer.
 But how long does primer take to dry on wood?

-This article will tell you everything you need to know about drying times when using primer on wood, and give you some examples of 25 different primers on the market and how long they take to dry.
+I will tell you everything you need to know about drying times when using primer on wood, and give you some examples of 25 different primers on the market and how long they take to dry.

 How Long Does Primer Typically Take to Dry on Wood?